yuokamura/Investigation_On_Employee_Absenteeism/README.md

 Date were put into two new attributes, namely "Month value" and "Day of the Week" \
 Education categories had four different entries depends on the

-The logistic regression model was deployed
+### Model
+Logistic regression with all attributes were used first.
+From coefficient, least contributing attributes were eliminated and logistic regression was used again.